-Practice placement BU2 will occur in the second semester.
-Practice placement educators will assess and grade practice using the competencies and learning outcomes set out in section 6.
+Practice placement BU4 will occur in the second semester Practice placement educators will assess and grade practice using the competencies and learning outcomes set out in section 8.

-2. Continuing Professional Development - CPD - 40% (ILOs 5 & 6)
+2. Continuing Professional Development - CPD - 30% (ILOs 5 & 6)

-CPD activities will be expected to occur during the whole of the first and second year and include experiences from the practice placement.
+CPD activities will be expected to occur during the whole of the first, second and third year and include experiences from the practice placement.
 Students will need to be proactive in completing their CPD and it is expected that progression will occur throughout the year.
 An up-to-date CPD portfolio should be developed, demonstrating competency as the student moves through the various stages of learning.
 It is anticipated that the student's practice placement educator will work in partnership with the student on their CPD journey during the placement and comments on the student's development of their portfolio are welcome.
-The CPD element of Portfolio 2 will be assessed by university lecturers.
+The CPD element of Portfolio 3 will be assessed by university lecturers.

-BU2 and CPD must be completed successfully in order to proceed to the next year.
+BU3, BU4 and CPD must be completed successfully in order to proceed to the next year / graduate.

-2.2 Mandatory Training
+2.2 Mandatory training

-Mandatory training MUST be completed before going out on BU2; failure to do so may prevent attendance on placement.
+Mandatory training ${f MUST}$ be completed before going out on BU4; failure to do so may prevent attendance on the placement.

 On-line training completed evidenced by certificate where applicable.
 Practical training TUTOR or PPE SIGNATURE

 Basic Life Support Date:

 Moving and Handling Date: Date:

 Infection Control Date: Date:

 Break Away Training Date:

-Fire safety (completion of fire procedures for each practice locality) Date: Date BU2:
+Fire safety (completion of fire procedures for each practice locality) Date: Date BU3:

+Date BU4: